 The coronavirus pandemic measures taken by the Lebanese government did not affect the drilling activities for Lebanon's first oil and gas well, known as Byblos-1, in offshore Block 4.
 On the contrary, the government exempted Total, the operator, from the lockdown measures and allowed work to continue with precautions taken by the local authorities to prevent the spread of the virus into the drillship.
 On 27 April, the minister of energy confirmed that no commercially viable gas had been found at the Block 4 well.
-Total has yet to submit a final analysis of the Block 4 exploration work to the government.
+Total submitted a final analysis of the Block 4 exploration work to the government in November 2020

 On 31 May, the Ministry of Energy postponed Lebanon’s second licensing round for the third time, citing the low oil price and the coronavirus pandemic.
 The ministry did not give a new deadline (as it had with the two previous delay announcements) but said that it expects to complete the second licensing round before the end of 2021.

 However, even without the coronavirus pandemic and low oil prices, it is unlikely that Lebanon would have secured good deals from international investors, because of the poor political, economic and fiscal conditions in the country.
 NRGI has learned that the Lebanese Petroleum Administration is now reviewing the country’s tender protocols and regulations based on the new market realities and will propose amendments aimed at supporting future investment.